micmejia/bible-dump/AMPC/Hebrews/Heb 11.md

-Now faith is the assurance (the confirmation, [^a]the title deed) of the things [we] hope for, being the proof of things [we] do not see _and_ the conviction of their reality [faith perceiving as real fact what is not revealed to the senses].
+Now faith is the assurance (the confirmation, the title deed) of the things [we] hope for, being the proof of things [we] do not see _and_ the conviction of their reality [faith perceiving as real fact what is not revealed to the senses].